doom/pegomancy/README.md

 - `r"[0-9]+"`, matching a regular expression
 - `integer` (in the `atom` rule), matching what the `integer` rule matches

+Note that atoms can be concatenated: `'(' expr ')'` will match an opening parenthesis, then what the `expr` rule matches, then a closing parenthesis.

 #### Items

 Items are more complex expressions and introduce modifiers to repeat or make expressions optional: